 Judge orders Trump to pay millions in New York civil fraud case

-The judge overseeing the civil fraud case against former President Donald Trump and the Trump Organization has issued his long-awaited ruling.
+Former President Donald Trump and the Trump Organization must pay $354 million in fines and are barred from seeking loans from financial institutions in New York for a period of three years, a judge ruled Friday, issuing his long-awaited judgment in the state's civil fraud case.

-Judge Arthur Engoron handed down his judgment in a 92-page decision on Friday, ordering them to pay over $350 million in penalties.
+Judge Arthur Engoron handed down his judgment in a 92-page decision on Friday.
+The ruling is one of the largest corporate sanctions in New York history.

 Trump is expected to appeal.